 [Open 10-11:30am, 1:30-3pm.
 Closed Mondays.]

-The petting zoo here lets you play with rabbits, guinea pigs and dogs, and ponies are available for riding (at Y150 per ride).
+The petting zoo here, popular with small children and their parents, lets you play with rabbits, guinea pigs and a dog, while the stables next door offer pony rides (at Y200 per ride).
 Note the limited hours of operation.
-Other attractions in the park include rowboat rental and a ping-pong area.
+Other attractions in...

 Jingu Gaien Nikoniko Park - Park/garden: Shinanomachi

 This popular children's park inside the Meiji Jingu Gaien grounds features rather elaborate slides, simulated waterfalls and log cabins.